gptune/GPTune/README.md

 #### Spaces

 In order to autotune a certain application, three spaces have to be defined through an instance of the **Space** class.
-1. Task Space (TS): this space defines the problems that the application targets.
+1. Input Space (IS): this space defines the problems that the application targets.
 Every point in this space represents one instance of a problem.
 In the context of GPTune, the word *task* means application *problem*.
-2. Input Space (IS): this space defines the application parameters to be tuned.
+2. Parameter Space (PS): this space defines the application parameters to be tuned.
 A point in this space represents a combination of the parameters.
 The goal of the tuner is to find the best possible combination that minimizes the objective function of the application.
 3. Output Space (OS): this space defines the result(s) of the application, i.e., the objective of the application to be optimized.